elliotgunn/datafold-docs/docs/development_testing/datafold_cloud.md

   ```

 :::info
-On-prem customers should set an environment variable specifying the URL you use to access Datafold.
+If your Datafold instance runs in your company's VPC, you should set an environment variable specifying the Datafold app URL.

   ```bash
   export DATAFOLD_HOST=https://datafold.domain.tld
   ```
 :::

-### Run `data-diff --dbt --cloud`
+#### 5. Run `data-diff --dbt --cloud`

-Build 1 or more dbt models, and then run `data-diff --dbt --cloud` to see the impact that your model changes had on the data.
+After you execute `dbt run` in your local environment run `data-diff --dbt --cloud` to see the impact that your model changes had on the data.

   ```zsh
   dbt run --select <MODEL> && data-diff --dbt --cloud